openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 In this case, the output for these 2 images is redirected to ‘rubbish.xml’, but the file will be a succession of two XML trees, which by itself is not well-formed XML.
-Use the *--wrapper* option if you want to create well-formed XML instead:
+Use the *--wrapper* option if you want to create valid XML instead:

     jpylyzer.py --wrapper rubbish.jp2 garbage.jp2 > rubbish.xml

 In the above case the XML trees of the individual images are wrapped inside a ‘results’ element.
+When the *--recurse* option is used, jpylyzer will automatically wrap the output in a ‘results’ element, so there's no need to specify *--wrapper* in that case.

 ### ‘nullxml’ option